 But are these claims true, or is Zack Bennett’s solar system a scam?

 Does The Backyard Revolution Really Work?

-From my experience in the solar energy as an electrical engineer, I’m sad to say that the claims that Zack uses to promote his Backyard Revolution solar power system are misleading and inaccurate!
+From my experience in solar energy as an electrical engineer, I’m sad to say that the claims that Zack uses to promote his Backyard Revolution solar power system are misleading and inaccurate!

 First of all, in order to get the maximum absorption of the sunlight, the best angle to install the solar panels is the angle when these panels are perpendicular to the sun rays.

-But because solar plants would need motors in order to keep moving the panels in order to maintain this angle as the sun moves up and down everyday.
+However solar plants would need motors in order to keep moving the panels in order to maintain this angle as the sun moves up and down everyday.

 And since motors require a lot of maintenance, specialists found that you can get the maximum possible energy from the sun by installing ALL panels inclined a certain angle.

 This angle is decided by the location the panels are installed, depending on how high the sun rises in the sky.